Should You Open an IRA While on Unemployment?

 And remember, your eligibility is based on income for the full year, not just right now.
 So, prior earned income during the year before you became unemployed may make you eligible.
 You may be limited to how much you can contribute based on your income, though.
 For example, if you only earned $3,500 in eligible income for the year, you’d likely be limited to $3,500 in contributions for the year.

-For those impacted by COVID-19, withdrawals up to an aggregate limit of $100,000 from all qualifying retirement accounts, including IRAs, are not subject to the 10% tax penalty through Dec.
+For those impacted by COVID-19, withdrawals up to an aggregate limit of $100,000 from all qualifying retirement accounts, including IRAs, were not subject to the 10% tax penalty through Dec.
 30, 2020.
+The penalty is back for 2021.

 Why Would I Want to Open an IRA?